We are part of a family run business which has been operating since 1929, under Sidney G Dyson as a furniture shop.

 1. How the shop looked, from the 1950's to the early 2000's.

-2. How the shop looks know.
-You'll notice the white dog has move from the top window, into the shop.
+2. How the shop looks now.
+You'll notice the white dog has moved from the top window, into the shop.

 Locally made clocks have always been of extra interest to us.
 As they inspire our knowledge of our surroundings and local history.